novouss/tds-solver/submissions/README.md

 ## Notes

 Some approaches to the assignments didn't have codes or isn't possible given the context to the assignment.
-This section serves as a summary of each assignment and the "suggested" approach by the procters.
+This section serves as a summary of each assignment and the "suggested" approach by the proctors.

 - [1.4.
 Use Google Sheets](./google_sheets.py) Solve using a Python Formula
 - [1.5.
 Use Excel](./excel.py) Solve using a Python Formula